Director, Precision Neurology Program · Brigham and Women's Hospital

 Scherzer Neurogenomics Laboratory

 Dr. Clemens Scherzer is a Physician-Scientist and the Founding Director of the Advanced Center for Parkinson’s Disease Research of APDA, Brigham Health and Harvard.
-He is also the Director of the Precision Neurology Program of Brigham & Women’s Hospital and Associate Professor of Neurology at Harvard Medical School.
+He is also the Director of the Precision Neurology Program of Brigham & Women’s Hospital and Professor of Neurology at Harvard Medical School.

 Scherzer uses genomes, big data, and deep cohorts to develop a predictive and proactive health care for Parkinson’s and neurologic diseases.
 His interdisciplinary lab includes computer scientists, biologists, and clinicians.
 In analogy to how a search engine targets advertisements to a user, the lab’s goal is to match drugs and tests to a patient based on a search of his entire disease biology (Science Translational Medicine, 2010; Science, 2017).
 This ParkinsonDiscovery Engine is powered by massive genome, biology, and health data.
 To predict how the human genome codes brain cells in health and disease, Scherzer is establishing a Brain Cell Encyclopedia of transcribed elements in human brains (Nature Neuroscience, 2018).